john-babio/cisco-firepower-api/README.md

 ## Powershell Script : get-fp-device-list.ps1
 This powershell script will give you a list of firepower devices attached to your FirePower Manager.
 Fill in the Username, password, servername, and domain uuid.
 You can retrieve the domain uuid by using the api-explorer page of your firepower manager.

+## Powershell Script : fmc-packet-transfer.ps1
+This powershell script will change the packet transfer settings in FMC for all sensors.
+This is usefull if the packet capture after a snort signature is triggered is not needed.
+Fill in the Username, password, servername, and domain uuid.
+You can retrieve the domain uuid by using the api-explorer page of your firepower manager.